New Law Firm Marketing, Ethics, and CLE Presentations

-A little training can turn more of your lawyers into a motivated team of high-powered rainmakers.
+Training can turn your lawyers into high-powered rainmakers.

-A former commercial litigator and marketing partner, Ross speaks credibly to lawyer audiences.
+A former commercial litigator and marketing partner, Ross speaks credibly to lawyer, CPA, and marketer audiences.
 In sessions ranging from one hour to a full day, he provides a practical, hands-on approach, ensuring that your firm’s marketing is productive and effective, and that your lawyers will have clients when they need them.

-m’s marketing professionals.
+These proven, no-risk, interactive programs are educational yet entertaining, fully supporting the efforts of a firm’s marketing committee and in-house professionals.
 Ross also emphasizes the applicable ethics rules relating to communications, solicitation, advertising, and promotions, to help the programs qualify for CLE credit.

 All presentations are individually tailored to each firm’s unique needs, and may include one-on-one or small-group follow-up as necessary.